Dias: Dynamic Rewriting of Pandas Code: Overview

-There are two kinds of preconditions, syntactic and runtime ones.
-Syntactic preconditions describe conditions related to the matched \textit{text}.
-Usually, they require that two matched entries of the LHS are \emph{syntactically} equal.
-The runtime preconditions describe conditions which have to hold at \emph{runtime} for the original (LHS) and the rewritten code (RHS) to be semantically equivalent and they are expressed in Python syntax and semantics.
+\paragraph{\textbf{RuntimePrecond}} The runtime preconditions describe conditions which have to hold at \emph{runtime} for the original (LHS) and the RHS to be semantically equivalent.
 For example, in Figure \ref{fig:sort-values-rule}, the result of the \code{called\_on} expression that was matched in the LHS should be a \code{pandas.DataFrame}.
 The runtime preconditions implicitly impose an order of evaluation.
 In this example, \code{called\_on} must be evaluated first, then the preconditions are checked on the resulting object, and then this object is used in place of \code{called\_on} in the RHS.
 Note that unconditionally evaluating \code{called\_on} is correct even if the conditions do not hold because it would be evaluated anyway in the original.

+In general, \textbf{RuntimePrecond} imposes some restrictions which are up to the rule designer and implementer.
+For example, it should be the case that the subset of \textbf{varyingSet} used in the preconditions is evaluated regardless of the result of the precondition check.

+In their generic form, the runtime preconditions are also functions that depend on dynamic information.
+These can be simple, like the one in Figure~\ref{fig:sort-values-rule}, or more complicated (i.e., whole algorithms).

-Table~\ref{tbl:rewr_rules} shows three more rewrite rules we use in \system{}.
+\revis{Table~\ref{tbl:rewr_rules} shows nine more rewrite rules we use in \system{}.
 The first two correspond to the examples in Figure~\ref{fig:split} and Figure~\ref{fig:concat-with-lists}, respectively.
-Rules can have both runtime and syntactic conditions.
-For example, in the second rule, we have the syntactic precondition \code{@\{par1\} == @\{par2\}} requires that the two names be equal.
-To differentiate between the two kinds of preconditions, we prefix the syntactic preconditions with $\mathfrak S$ and the runtime ones with $\mathfrak R$.
+The \code{TransformLHS}'s are simple transformers which output a paremeterized string, similar Figure~\ref{fig:sort-values-rhs} which we saw above.
+Also, we introduce some notation for syntactic preconditions, which are prefixed by $\mathfrak S$.
+These are simple syntactic conditions (i.e., equalities on ASTs) which are part of the LHS (and which are checked in the pattern matcher).
+They differ from the runtime preconditions (\textbf{RuntimePrecond}), which are prefixed by $\mathfrak R$.

+Together with the rules in Figure~\ref{fig:sort-values-rule}, the rule that achieves the rewrite in Figure~\ref{fig:apply_only_math} (named \code{ApplyOnlyMath}), \code{RemoveAxis1} (which we discuss below) and the \code{VectorizedConditionals} rule (which we discuss as a case study in Section~\ref{sub-sec:ablation}), they make up all the rules used in \system{}.
+We note that we leave for future work the formal description of the latter three rules.}

+\paragraph{\textbf{RemoveAxis1}} We will briefly discuss one more rule, called \code{RemoveAxis1}, whose \textbf{RuntimePrecond} and \textbf{TransformLHS} components are significantly more complicated.
+An example of applying this rule is shown in Figure~\ref{fig:remove-axis-1-ex}.
+This rule targets cases where \code{apply()} is applied to a whole \code{DataFrame}.
+It checks whether the function passed to \code{apply()} touches only a single column and if so, it rewrites the code so that the function is applied only to this column.